 Diogo Jota: Liverpool agree £45m deal for Wolves forward

-Liverpool defender Ki-Jana Hoever set to move to Molineux in a deal worth an initial £10m
+Defender Ki-Jana Hoever completes move from Liverpool to Molineux on a five-year contract in a deal worth an initial £10m

-Liverpool have agreed a £45m deal for Wolves forward Diogo Jota, with the 23-year-old set to head to Melwood on Saturday to undergo a medical before competing the deal.
+Liverpool have agreed a £45m deal for Wolves forward Diogo Jota, with the 23-year-old set to head to Melwood on Saturday to undergo a medical before completing the deal.

 The move comes just hours after the Premier League champions secured the signing of Thiago Alcantara from Bayern Munich in a deal that could be worth up to £25m.

-Catch the Premier League season on Sky Sports for just £25 p/m for 12 months - cancel anytime

-Jota's arrival at Anfield could be made easier by Liverpool defender Ki-Jana Hoever moving to Wolves in a deal worth £10m, plus add-ons.
+Jota's arrival at Anfield follows defender Ki-Jana Hoever moving in the opposite direction to Wolves in a deal worth £10m, plus add-ons.

 Jota left Molineux before kick-off against Stoke in the Carabao Cup on Thursday and was an unused substitute at the weekend in the 2-0 win at Sheffield United.